 Philosophy is not a subject to me.
 It is a way of thinking.
-There might be legitimate questions about the utility of a certain way of thinking, in this case philosophy.
+There might be legitimate questions about the utility of a certain way of thinking, in this case, philosophy.
 Why does this particular way of thinking matter?
-My answer is more pragmatic than anything else: Because it is, by far, one of the few ways of thinking that has made any progress.
-It has made science possible.
-It is what science is built upon.
+My answer is more pragmatic than anything else: Because it is, by far, one of the few ways of thinking that

 These are the two largest sets of relevant or relevant-looking questions in philosophy.
-The set for ‘Others’ do not seem to be too large (and it includes paradoxes I guess).
+The set for ‘Others’ does not seem to be too large (and it includes paradoxes, I guess).

-The set of irrelevant or outdated question is philosophy is several times larger than the previous sets.
-Most questions and answers are either matters of semantics, misinterpretation, or mis-articulation of mixed-up intentions and concepts.
+The set of irrelevant or outdated questions in philosophy is several times larger than the previous sets.
+Most questions and answers are either matters of semantics, misinterpretation, mis-articulation, or mixed-up intentions and concepts.
 As soon as some terms are defined clearly, many of these questions suddenly evaporate.

 The other aspect of the issue is this: What type of questions are worth asking in philosophy?
 Why?
 Who cares?
 Why should I care?